 “But, Stephanie, four is a lot.
 Not everyone will recognize all of your posts if you’re using so many templates!”

 Well, Dear Reader, they will!
 Every one of those templates uses our logo in the corners and the same color palette.
 You won’t see bright red images on our Instagram.
 Okay, you might, but they’ll have a blue or green filter over them.

 What can you do today to get started with your own templates?
 Jump into free design software!
-Google tells me than Canva has 2816+ free Instagram templates for you to use.
+Google tells me that Canva has 2816+ free Instagram templates(opens in a new tab) for you to use.
 Go to their site, find one that you like, and make it yours.
 You can change the colors, add your logo, and play with it until you’re happy.
 There’s your template.